PyCOMPLETE/PyHEADTAIL/README.md

 cd PyHEADTAIL
 ```

-2. Create an environment and get the necessary dependencies:
+2. Create an environment and get the necessary dependencies.
+With conda, this goes as:
 ```bash
 conda create -n pyheadtail -c conda-forge numpy scipy h5py cython conda activate pyheadtail